Push sum with transmission failures: Results

 \end{theorem}

-Therefore the algorithm does provide an agreement among the nodes, but their final value is some random variable $x^*$ in general different from the average of the initial condition.
-We will see in Section \ref{sec:invariance} that this common final value can be expressed as a convex combination of the initial values, and that the vector of coefficients is a random variable independent of the initial conditions, and that represents the effect of the sequences of transmissions and failed transmissions having taken place in the algorithm.
+Therefore the algorithm does provide an agreement among the nodes, but their final value is a random variable $x^*$ in general different from the average of the initial measurements.
+This common final value can be expressed as a convex combination of the initial measurements.
+This will be a consequence of Proposition \ref{prp:PSfn_coeff} in Section~\ref{sec:finalvalues}.